kstenerud/compact-time/compact-time-specification.md

 #### Absolute Time

-Absolute time is a time that does not depend on a time zone.
-It does not honor daylight savings time, nor will it ever change if an area's time zone changes for political reasons.
+Absolute time is a time that is fixed relative to UTC (or relative to an offset from UTC).
+It is not affected by daylight savings time, nor will it ever change if an area's time zone changes for political reasons.
 Absolute time is best recorded in the UTC time zone, and is mostly useful for events in the past (because the time zone is now fixed at the time of the event, so it no longer matters what specific time zone was in effect).

 #### Fixed Time